FahmidaKhalid/IIoT_IDS_Project/README.md

 This project provides a comparative evaluation of multiple machine learning models for IIoT intrusion detection.

 It demonstrates the effectiveness of ensemble learning methods (Random Forest and XGBoost) and introduces a structured and reproducible experimental pipeline for reliable evaluation.

+---

+## Notes for Evaluator

+- The repository contains all code and pipeline logic.
+- Large datasets are managed via DVC and stored on a secure university server.
+- If access issues occur, datasets can be shared upon request.